 - Cluster Roles: control access to resources on all target clusters in scope.

-Use these two groups of resources to manage access control within 3 levels of scope:
+These two groups of resources can be used to manage access control within 3 levels of scope:

 |Context||Kommander Roles||Cluster Roles|